 Puppies are new to our world and so need to learn the rules and boundaries we choose, to make our lives together a comfortable and enjoyable existence.
 We get greater results using positive based training methods to guide puppies to adulthood.
 These methods are far more enjoyable and more rewarding for your puppy, encouraging them to repeat good behaviours they are rewarded for.

-Our qualified trainers are experienced and keep their tool bag up to date with the current training methods.
+Our qualified trainer Tara is experienced and keep their tool bag up to date with the current training methods.
 Puppy training, and more importantly CANINE LEARNING THEORY has developed immensely over the last 10 years.
 Dog trainers, animal behaviourists, veterinarians, veterinary technicians, animal psychologists, professors and many other professionals in the animal world have learnt so much about canine development and learning through thorough studies, observations and research.
 In our puppy school we hope to pass on that learning to you in the best possible way, using fun and informative techniques.

 PLAY is an important part of learning and development.
 We like to use play to help you develop a very fulfilling relationship with you dog.
 We hope to teach you how to play with your dog effectively.
 We use games such as tug-of-war and hide and seek to get you enjoying the best time of your dogs life.